Julian Livingston Peabody: Early life

-Peabody was born on March 29, 1881 in New York City.
-He was the eldest of three children born to Charlotte Anita Damon (1842–1912) Charles Augustus Peabody Jr. (1849–1931), a New York State Assemblyman.
-He had two younger siblings, John Damon Peabody, (who married Mary Cunningham Bishop, daughter of James Cunningham Bishop). and Anita Livingston Peabody (wife of polo player Hamilton Haddon).
+Peabody was born on March 29, 1881, in New York City.
+He was the eldest of three children born to Charlotte Anita Damon and Charles Augustus Peabody Jr., a New York State Assemblyman.
+He had two younger siblings, John Damon Peabody, and Anita Livingston Peabody.

 His paternal grandparents were Judge Charles Augustus Peabody and, his first wife, Julia Caroline (née Livingston) Peabody.
 His grandfather's second wife was Mary Eliza Hamilton, a cousin of Mrs. Astor, and a daughter of John Church Hamilton and granddaughter of Founding Father Alexander Hamilton.
-His maternal grandparents were Anita (née Fales) Damon and John Wade Damon.

 Peabody prepared at the Groton School, graduating with the class of 1899, before attending Harvard University.
 After his 1903 graduation from Harvard, he spent a year at the Columbia School of Architecture before three years spent studying in France at the École nationale supérieure des Beaux-Arts, beginning in the spring of 1905, where he joined the atelier Deglane.